Zetaphor/lenscript/README.md

 ## Demo

 [Click here](https://zetaphor.github.io/lenscript/interfaces/browser/) to test the browser interface implementation.

-This implementation is using a browser-specific grammar which can be found here.
-The `browser.js` file contains the complete implementation for both the UI elements and the interaction with the lenscript engine.
+This implementation is using a browser specific grammar which can be found [here](https://github.com/Zetaphor/lenscript/blob/main/interfaces/browser/browser_grammar.js).
+The [`browser.js`](https://github.com/Zetaphor/lenscript/blob/main/interfaces/browser/browser.js) file contains the complete implementation for both the UI elements and the interaction with the lenscript engine.
 The implementation simply binds browser specific inputs to triggers (hover, click, drag) and then then updates the display of objects via CSS properties when a state property is mutated.

 ## Documentation